WildRoseDevs/UCP-West-Lethbridge/README.md

 ______________

 Home, About/Board of Govenors, and Governance Pages completely finished (BoG page still has placeholders for the Board but otherwise everthing is correct) - Pending Approval via pull request/Merge request

-NOTE: I havent uploaded the images folder because idk how to add folders